emailayuen/data-test-sde-alan-B/README.md

 1. Repeat steps 1-2 above.

 2. Set up a project in Google Cloud and create a service account that can create, read and write into your custom Bigquery instance.
-Generate a key file for your service account.
+Generate a `key file` for your service account.

-3. Place the key file into the `key` folder directly under the main project folder.
+3. Place your custom `key file` into the `key` folder directly under the main project folder.

   ```
   Example:

-  Paste key file into: C:\git\data-test-sde-alan-B\key\your_key_file.json
+  Paste key file into: C:\git\data-test-sde-alan-B\key\your_custom_key_file.json

   ```
 4. For `warehouseLoadLambdaFunction.py`, modify the constant variables `PROJECT_ID` and `KEY_FILE_PATH` with respective details of your custom Bigquery instance